bemasher/JSONGen/README.md

 Examples of all of the above can be found in [example/test.json](example/test.json).

 ## Caveats
   * Currently field names within a struct are considered unique based on their unsanitized form.
 This could be troublesome if sanitizing produces non-unique field names of siblings.
+This also complicates the handling of field tags in the case of unique unsantizied names which sanitize to non-unique names.